 We are a nationally accredited program and offer continuing education hours for healthcare professionals.
 Accreditation Information

-Registered instructors will remain in active status, thus maintaining their CIMI® credential, by renewing their certification.
-Certification renewal requires payment of dues and submission of continuing education information.
-Annual renewal dues cover instructor resources, instructor calendar, materials & supplies for classes, website support and staff support.
-Continuing education (three contact hours per year) may come from numerous resources (e.g., conferences and/or workshops pertaining to early childhood, parenting, health education, massage therapy related workshops, books and/or research articles).
+Registered instructors will remain in Active status, thus maintaining their CIMI® credential, by renewing their certification.
+Certification renewal requires payment of CIMI renewal and submission of continuing education information.
+Annual renewal renewal covers instructor educational development, resources, instructor calendar, materials & supplies for classes, website support MY CIMI® and staff support.
+Continuing education (three contact hours per year/or 6 for two year renewals) may come from numerous resources (e.g., conferences and/or workshops pertaining to early childhood, parenting, health education, massage therapy related workshops, books and/or research articles).
 Continuing education is not required for first-time, one-year renewals.

 Absence of Conflict of Interest Disclosure